Involuntary Commitment (IVC) for Substance Use Disorder

 Step 1: Petition

-• The Clerk of Courts will take the application to the Judge, who will appoint an attorney to represent the petitioner.
+• The Clerk of Courts gives the paperwork to a judge, who appoints an attorney to represent you (as the petitioner).

-• An addiction counselor will complete an assessment and make treatment recommendations based on the individual’s needs.
+• An addiction counselor will complete an assessment and make a treatment recommendation.

-• Within 5 days, the attorney completes and submits a petition to the courts.
+• Within five days, the attorney completes and submits a petition, along with reports from an addiction counselor, to the courts alleging that your loved one needs to be committed.

 Step 2: Hearing:

-• The individual has the right to his or her own attorney.
+• Right to Attorney: The respondent has the right to their own attorney.

-• The person submitting the petition and the addiction counselor may be asked to testify at the court hearing.
-The individual will be present in court unless their presence is likely to be injurious to the individual.
+• Testimony: The petitioner and the addiction counselor could be requested to testify at the hearing.
+The respondent will be present in court, except if their presence is likely to cause damage or harm to the person testifying.

-• The Judge will determine if commitment requirements are met based on the testimony of the petitioner and the addiction counselor.
-If the requirements are met, the court will make an order of commitment to an approved treatment facility that is able to provide appropriate and beneficial treatment.
+• Decision: The Judge will determine if commitment requirements are met based on the testimony of the petitioner and the addiction counselor.

 Step 3: Commitment

-• Treatment services: Treatment will be arranged by the addiction counselor completing the assessment and treatment is based on their recommendations.
+• Will be arranged by the addiction counselor who completed the substance use assessment.
+Treatment will be based on their recommendations.
+I

 Payment